PaholaP/PaholaP/README.md

 - 👋 Hi, I’m @Pahola
-- 👀 I’m interested in learning front end coding and becoming a web developer.
+- 👀 I’m interested in becoming a full stac developer.
 I am dedicated and determined to become the best.
-- 🌱 I’m currently in my 8th week of JavaScript learning conditions and loops and finishing this weeks assignments.
+- 🌱 I’m currently enrolled in Promineo Tech and love learning and growing my dev skills.
 - 🐶 I am a dog mom of #5 (2 blue nose pitbulls, 1 chihuahua mix, 2 miniature chihuahuas)